vnglst/peter-and-the-wolf/readme.md

 ## Under the hood

 - `howler.js` - audio (especially the old audio web element) is still full of unpleasant suprises.
 Especially on Safari.
 At first I tried to work around all those myself, but I should have started a library much earlier.
 Howler seems to work pretty well.
-No using it for the sound fragments (soundfx) yet.
-Still have to refactor that bit.
-- `material-ui-icon` - I really wish treeshaking would be better supported.
+- ~~`material-ui-icon` - I really wish treeshaking would be better supported.
 Now I'm stuck with all of `@material-ui/core` even though I'm only using four svg icons.
-I will extract those latter to optimize the build size.
+I will extract those latter to optimize the build size.~~ Inlined all svg's
-- For the Service Workers I'm using the webpack plugin `sw-precache-webpack-plugin`, which is a Webpack wrapper around the standard `sw-precache` plugin.
+- ~~For the Service Workers I'm using the webpack plugin `sw-precache-webpack-plugin`, which is a Webpack wrapper around the standard `sw-precache` plugin.~~ I switched to `workbox-webpack-plugin`, which works more or less the same, but offers a lot more flexibility and also has better documentation.
 - and the standard libraries like `React`, `webpack`, `babel`, etc.

 ## PWA tips